SJ5035 - Advanced Reporting (2019/20)

-The module will be assessed by two portfolios of six stories (news and features) in total, comprising one podcast and one video package, both of which must show evidence of professional writing and newsgathering skills learnt in this module, plus a piece of long-form journalism (2,500 words) showcasing investigative reporting.
+The module will be assessed by two portfolios of six stories (news and features) in total, comprising one podcast and one video package, both of which must show evidence of professional writing and newsgathering skills learnt in this module, plus a piece of long-form journalism (2,500 words) showcasing investigative reporting (this can use multimedia).
 Contributions to an online journal will assess class contribution, moderated by tutors at the end of the year.

-This module focuses on originating stories and developing writing skills for different journalistic audiences and formats across a range of media.
+This module focuses on originating stories and developing writing/creative/editing skills for different journalistic audiences and formats across a range of media.
+LO1, LO2

-They learn how to write in different formats, from in-depth profiles to on-the-spot crisis reporting or well-researched investigations, which will be assessed in two portfolios, developing varied writing skills.
+They learn how to write/create content in different formats, from in-depth profiles to on-the-spot crisis reporting or well-researched investigations, which will be assessed in two portfolios, developing varied writing skills.
 LO1, LO5, LO6

 They develop the professional techniques and writing disciplines required by the different approaches and styles of the industry, including news and report writing for newspapers, magazines, radio and TV, websites.
-Writing to precise word-length and deadline will be important, as will original research.
+Writing and creating media to precise length and deadline will be important, as will original research.
 Use of mobile technology will be encouraged, as will social media and social media video.
 LO1, LO6, LO7

-The module will be taught by a programme of weekly sessions, comprising a three-hour block for each of the 30 weeks in which it runs.
-Learning and teaching strategy will be based on an interactive model.
+The module will be taught by a programme of weekly sessions, comprising a three-hour block for each of the 27 weeks in which it runs.
+Learning and teaching strategy will be based on an interactive, coaching model.

 Sessions will mix tutor instruction with blended learning, in-class writing workshops, discussions and debate, site visits and guest lectures, with students required to do weekly reporting and writing exercises out of class as well as during sessions, where coaching will supplement group work.